-Some months later, a new Night Thrasher was seen, fighting Iron Man's establsihed Super Hero Regastration Act which had started after the Civil War.
+Some months later, a new Night Thrasher was seen, fighting Iron Man's established Super Hero Registration Act which had started after the Civil War.
 This however turned out to be Dwayne's brother, Donyell better known as Bandit, whom wanted to honor his brother's legacy.

 Many months later, it was revealed that Dwayne had not actually died but was transported into a different domain where he had to fight otherworldly beings in a Contest of Champions.
 When the Ultimates-616 got involved, he was able to hitch a ride with them back to Earth-616.

 Powers and Abilities